 Managing a small business is a tricky endeavor.
 Depending on the type of business, there are profound needs in understanding many different topics: commercial finances, access to capital, staffing, taxes, marketing, financial statements, and dozens of other factors.
 Again—there is no reason to assume that an entrepreneur would be able to instinctually intuit these topics—those topics need to be learned.
 Small business owners are in a catch-22: they need to learn the skills, but do not have a time to learn them.

-Luckily, there are some resources available to help entrepreneurs out there—but these resources need to be simplified for the busy small business owner in order to be helpful.
+Luckily, there are some resources available to help entrepreneurs out there, such as sales training from Impel Dynamic which can teach you the tricks of the trade that help you to boost sales—but these resources need to be simplified for the busy small business owner in order to be helpful.
 They need to be available any time of the day—even at 1:00 am, after the last customer leaves the restaurant.
 They need to be self-paced to accommodate the surprises that pop up in an entrepreneur’s work day.
 And the content needs to be tailored to the needs of a small business owner—not general financial education or a few YouTube videos.

 Financial institutions across the board should be providing this entrepreneurial content.
 Credit unions can benefit not only from the individual growth of the entrepreneur, but can also benefit from the overall growth of the entire business—growing businesses hire more employees, and those customers, with income, have more opportunity to partake in the banking system.

 As an industry, let’s embrace the entrepreneur’s passion.
 And let’s supply those small business owners with the right type of education to keep their businesses around for years.